A Rustling of Leaves: Inside the Philippine Revolution: Release

 Wild submitted a rough-cut of the film to the Montreal World Film Festival and Toronto Festival of Festivals, but was rejected by both.
 Wild stated that it was because "they hated the narration".
 Alan Franey, the organizer of the Vancouver International Film Festival, saw the film and accepted it.

-Franey wanted the film shown in the 800-seat Ridge Theatre, but Wild successfully argued for it to be shown Pacific Cinematheque, with less than 200 seats, instead as the Ridge Theatre would allow up to 1,600 people to see the film for free.
+Franey wanted the film shown in the 800-seat Ridge Theatre, but Wild successfully argued for it to be shown at the Pacific Cinematheque, with less than 200 seats, instead as the Ridge Theatre would allow up to 1,600 people to see the film for free.
 The film was also shown at the Berlin International Film Festival and Houston International Festival.

-Wild met with CBC executives about showing the film on TV, but she rejected their offer of showing a 57 minute version of the 112 minute film.
+Wild met with CBC executives about showing the film on TV, but she rejected their offer of showing a 57-minute version of the 112 minute film.
 Franey told her to release the film theatrically herself.
 It was released by Wild's Kalasikas Productions in Canada, The Empowerment Project in the United States, and internationally by Films Transit.
 Film Cooperativo, a Swiss company, translated the film to French and added an opening by Torre.
 The film was not shown in the Philippines until its release at the Daang Dokyu Film Festival in 2020.